byu-oit/swagger-enforcer/README.md

 ## Enforcement Options

 * *autoFormat* - Whether to attempt to convert any values being set to their appropriate types.
 For example, if a schema expects a string of format `date-time` and this option is set to `true` then you can set the schema using a `Date` object and that object will automatically be converted to a string in `date-time` format.
-The advantage of using this is that it means you don't need to explicitly use the [conversion to api](#enforcertobinary) but the disadvantage is that it may obscure some errors if the conversion shouldn't have happened.
+The advantage of using this is that it means you don't need to explicitly use the [conversion to api](#enforcerto) but the disadvantage is that it may obscure some errors if the conversion shouldn't have happened.
+Defaults to `false`,

 * *enforce* - The validation rules to enforce while building the response object.